 - Spectroscopic studies of interactions between molecules that focus on advancing quantitative characterization of hydrogen bonding and related phenomena including open shell systems.

 - Design and development of high resolution quantum cascade laser and solid - state non-laser Terahertz instrumentation and techniques that reveal fundamentally new experimental information on intermolecular interactions.

 - Force-based canonical approaches originating from the Hellmann-Feynman and Virial Theorems.
 Fundamental investigations of chemical bonding through mathematical transformations in molecular quantum mechanics [in collaboration with J.R.
 Walton, Mathematics Department and R.R.
 Lucchese.]

-- In collaboration with Dr. R. R. Lucchese, semi-empirical morphing methodologies are developed so that vibrationally-complete potentials can be generated capable of characterizing intermolecular properties to near spectroscopic accuracy as well as discovery of new weakly bound phenomena.
+- Semi-empirical compound-model morphing methodologies are developed so that vibrationally-complete potentials can predict intermolecular properties to near spectroscopic accuracy as well as discovery of new weakly bound phenomena.
+[In collaboration with R.R.
+Lucchese]

 - Previously described instrumental developments are being directed to produce THz sensors capable of attomolar or even single molecule detection.
 Future applications will involve homeland security, medical diagnostics and monitoring, environmental pollution and other applications in analytical chemistry with potential commercialization.